pej0918/Robust-AV-Classification/README.md

   - Prompts facilitate better alignment between modalities by acting as an intermediary that strengthens the representation of shared information.
   - This ensures that even when one modality is compromised, the overall feature alignment remains strong.
 - Utilizes trained prompts through input-level as Key and Value in cross-attention mechanisms for modality interaction.
-  - **Act Is..**:
   - **Query**: The Query originates from one modality's embeddings (e.g., audio embeddings in Audio-to-Visual Cross-Attention or visual embeddings in Visual-to-Audio Cross-Attention).
   - **Key & Value**: Combines the corresponding modality embeddings and learnable prompt tokens.
       - Corresponding modality embeddings (e.g., audio embeddings for Visual-to-Audio attention).
       - Learnable prompt tokens from the **Input Level Integration**.

 ### **3️⃣ Fusion Module**